kevinkovacs-cloud/kevinkovacs-cloud/README.md

 # 💫 About Me:
-Hola!
-Soy Kevin 👋 Data Engineer en Nexton!
+Hi!
+I’m Kevin 👋 Data Engineer at Nexton!
-⁣⁣<br>Tengo experiencia trabajando como Analista y Científico de datos de Real Estate en Moody's Analytics (2021-2024) y soy profesor de Data Mining en ISTEA y profesor de Data Analytics en Coderhouse e Icaro.
+⁣⁣<br>I have experience as a Real Estate Data Analyst and Data Scientist at Moody's Analytics (2021-2024) and currently serve as a Data Mining instructor at ISTEA, as well as a Data Analytics instructor at Coderhouse and Icaro.

-Me recibí de Licenciado en Economía en 2023 en la Universidad Nacional de La Matanza y actulamente curso un posgrado de Ciencia de Datos en la misma universidad.
-Tambien cuento con certificaciones relacionadas a Machine Learning y Cloud (Azure-AWS).
+I earned my Bachelor’s degree in Economics in 2023 from the National University of La Matanza and am now pursuing a postgraduate degree in Data Science at the same university.
+I also hold certifications in Machine Learning and Cloud (Azure-AWS).

-Soy muy apasionado por la investigación.
-Cuento con 4 años aproximadamente brindando asistencia a proyectos de investigación a nivel universitario.
+I’m deeply passionate about research, with approximately four years of experience assisting university-level research projects.

-Me defino como un economista atento al detalle y apasionado por estar al día con las últimas tendencias de la industria y tecnologías.
+I define myself as a detail-oriented economist who loves staying up to date with the latest industry trends and technologies.

 ## 🌐 Socials: